-- 52.1 state the point of order; and - 52.2 state any section, Rule, paragraph or provision relevant to the point of order before resuming their seat.
+- 52.1 state the point of order; and - 52.2 state any section, Rule, paragraph or provision relevant to the point of order before resuming theirhis or her seat.

 53. Valid Points Of Order

 A point of order may be raised in relation to: